Current news at westminster

 Meet & Greets with Pastor Adam

-The church is organizing home-based small-group meetings beginning in May for Pastor Adam and Amanda to get to know us and for us to get to know them.
-If you would like to attend or host one of these get-togethers, please contact the church office at 315-253-3331.
+The church is organizing home-based small-group meetings beginning in June for Pastor Adam and Amanda to get to know us and for us to get to know them.
+If you would like to attend one of these get-togethers, please contact the church office at [email protected] or sign up on the sheets in the narthex.

 Personal Care Pantry

 Westminster’s Personal Care Pantry team welcomes donations for their monthly ministry which provides personal care and cleaning supplies.
-Items needed are reusable shopping bags and new/unused/unopened shampoo, spray cleaner, dish soap and laundry detergent/pods.
-Please do not buy or donate any other items.
-If you have questions or would like to donate supplies, contact Anne Malvaso, Shelley Pantaliono or Susan Marteney.
+Items especially needed are women's sanitary products.
+If you have questions or would like to help with the pantry, contact Anne Malvaso, Shelley Pantaliono or Susan Marteney.

 Closed captioning on Facebook Live